OpenCTI-Platform/connectors/stream/chronicle-siem-udm/README.md

 ### OpenCTI Live Stream configuration

-The connector only supports the ingestion of Indicator entities with a STIX pattern into Chronicle SIEM.
+The connector only supports the ingestion of Indicator entities with a STIX pattern into Google SecOps SIEM.
 The connector does not currently support the processing of observables or any other type of entity.
 It is therefore recommended to configure the OpenCTI stream so that it only exposes indicators with a STIX pattern.

 ![Stream configuration](./__docs__/media/stream-configuration.png)